armory/docs/content/en/docs/armory-admin/kayenta-configure.md

 ---
-title: Configuring Kayenta for Automated Canary Deployments
+title: Configuring Kayenta for Automated Canary Deployments in Spinnaker
 linkTitle: Configuring Canary Deployments
 aliases:
   - /spinnaker/configure_kayenta/
   - /docs/spinnaker/configure-kayenta/
+description: >
+  Learn how to configure Kayenta when Spinnaker has been installed using the Armory Operator.
 ---

-## Overview
+## Kayenta Overview

 Kayenta is the Spinnaker service that performs Automated Canary Analysis (ACA).
 The goal of Kayenta is to provide the end user with confidence that a deployment is safe through automation and intelligence.
-For information about how to use Canary deployments, see [Using Canary deployments]({{< ref "kayenta-canary-use" >}}).
+For information about how to use Canary deployments, see {{< linkWithTitle "kayenta-canary-use" >}}.

 ## Configure Kayenta